Srinivasa-Pradeep/Time-Complexity-Guide/README.md

     ```

   * **$O(n \\log n)$ - Linearithmic Time**
     This complexity is often found in efficient sorting algorithms.
 It can be conceptualized as performing an $O(\\log n)$ operation for each of the $n$ items.
-More commonly, it arises from divide-and-conquer algorithms that break a problem into subproblems, do $O(n)$ work to combine the results, and have a recursion depth of $O(\\log n)$.[4, 15, 23]
+More commonly, it arises from divide-and-conquer algorithms that break a problem into subproblems, do $O(n)$ work to combine the results, and have a recursion depth of $O(\\log n)$.

-      * **Examples:** Merge Sort, Heapsort, and the average case of Quicksort.[5, 16, 24]
+      * **Examples:** Merge Sort, Heapsort, and the average case of Quicksort.

   * **$O(n^2)$ - Quadratic Time**
     The runtime is proportional to the square of the input size.
-This complexity class is often associated with algorithms that process all pairs of elements in an input set, typically through nested loops.[25, 26, 27]
+This complexity class is often associated with algorithms that process all pairs of elements in an input set, typically through nested loops.

-      * **Examples:** Simple sorting algorithms like Bubble Sort, Insertion Sort, and Selection Sort; iterating through a 2D matrix of size $n \\times n$.[28, 29]
+      * **Examples:** Simple sorting algorithms like Bubble Sort, Insertion Sort, and Selection Sort; iterating through a 2D matrix of size $n \\times n$.

     <!-- end list -->